SalvaRGb/Unsupervised-learning-to-infere-population-structure-through-K-means/README.md

 # From HapMap to population structure throught K-means

-**An App for genetic matrix preprocessing to include in a work flow with unsupervided learning algorithm for population structure inference.**
+**An App for HapMap preprocessing to include in a work flow with unsupervided learning algorithm for population structure inference.**

 Handling genotype data typed at hundreds of thousands of loci is a very time-consuming task, specially for population structure inference.
 Tools such as STRUCTURE (one of the most used and common software design for this purpose) based on **Markov chain Monte Carlo** are very time consuming.